katerlloyd/data_structures_tutorial/1-stacks.md

 ## Introduction and Uses

-Detailed and organized coverage of the topic with documentation including (but not limited to) example Python code, diagrams, and tables.
+Detailed and organized coverage of the topic with documentation including diagrams

 What is the purpose of the data structure?

-What is the performance of the data structure (you will need to talk about big O notation)?

 What kind of problems can be solved using the data structure?

 How would the data structure be used in Python (in some cases you will need to discuss recursion)?

-What kind of errors are common when using the data structure?
+Common Errors

 ![pancakes](pancakes.png)